And welcome back to the fastest three hours in media.

 But it's this kind of thing that creates controversies and conspiracies and keeps them alive and breathing when there may not be anything to it.

-Anyway, uh, what was the other part he wanted to know about?
+Anyway, what was the other party he wanted to know about?

-Oh, he said the Democrats are not worried about this because they own everything, they own the bureaucracy, they own the judiciary.
+Oh, he said the Democrats are not worried about this because they own the bureaucracy.

-So if they don't win the White House now, and no big deal, they own everything else, so they can make it hell for every Republican who does win.
+So if they don't win the White House now, and no big deal, they own everything else and they can make it hell for every Republican who does win.

 And there is truth to that.

-But folks, do not make the mistake of thinking that the Democrats are ever of the mindset that it's okay to lose the White House now and then it's gonna happen.
+But folks, do not make the mistake of thinking that the Democrats are ever of the mindset that it's okay to lose the White House now and then it's going to happen.

 The White House is theirs all the time.